bevy-cheatbook/bevy-cheatbook/src/basics/system-chaining.md

 Systems can take an input and produce an output, and be connected together to run as a single larger system (chain).

-Think of this as "glue", for constructing larger systems out of multiple parts.
+Think of this as "glue", for constructing a larger system out of multiple Rust functions.

 One useful application of this is error handling (allowing the use of `?`):